PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 - If you're considering a new caching strategy or database system, you could split your traffic between the old and new systems to see which performs better.

-- When you're implementing a refactor to your codebase, you can use an A/B test to ensure your refactor does not perform worse.
+- When you're refactoring your codebase, you can use an A/B test to ensure your refactor does not perform worse.

 ### Can I stop an A/B test as soon as the results are significant?